Last update: May 2021

 Casino games are set up so the player loses 1 - 12% of each bet on average, depending on the game.
 What this means is:

 - You should expect to lose.
 After all, the odds are against you.

 - The longer you play, the more likely you are to lose.

 Let's see how this works, and we'll use coin flips because they're easy to understand.
 In our example game, you bet $1 on the flip of a coin, winning on heads and losing on tails.
 If it were a fair game, you'd win $1 when you win and lose your dollar when you lose.
 You can easily see that neither side has an advantage.
 If you played it forever you'd expect to neither win nor lose any money.
 Which is why you'd never see that kind of game in the casino.
-So let's casino-ize that game: Now when you win you get paid only 90¢, but when you lose you still part with your whole dollar.
+So let's casino-ize that game: Now when you win you get paid only 90¢, but when you lose you still give up your whole dollar.
 Ta-da, built-in advantage for the house.
 All casino games work on this same principle, paying you less than the true odds of winning.
 In other words, they shortchange you on the payout.
 Casino games are a lot more complex than the coin flip example so you can't easily see your disadvantage, but it's still there.
 For more, see my article on the house edge.

 Licensed from Dan Piraro of Bizarro.

 Is gambling stupid?